ros2hp/grmgr/README.md

 ```

-Using no more than a counter and a channel, the above code has stabilised the consumption of resources by constraining the number of concurrent **_parallelTasks_** so it never exceeds 100.
+Using no more than a counter and a channel, the above code has stabilised the consumption of resources by constraining the number of concurrent **_parallelTasks_** to never exceed 100.
 However what if we want to vary the **_dop_** from 100 to 20, or 100 to 150, while the application is running?
 How might the developer introduce some level of **_dynamic throttling_** to the application?
 Hint, it's not trivial.

 ## Auto-Scale of an Application using Dynamic Throttling